CESNET/Nemea/README.md

 Binary packages
 ---------------

-The Nemea system can be also installed using binary packages.
+The Nemea system can be installed from binary packages.
 Information will be supplied soon.

 Source Codes installation